 So the “let’s-just–live-and-let-live; it’s-their-bodies-and-their-choice” argument regarding the transgender trend just doesn’t stand up to scrutiny when examined closely.

-Instead, I argue that even though adults have the right to make the decision to medically transition, that it is never a good decision.
+Instead, I argue that even though adults do indeed have the right to make the decision to medically transition, that it is never a good decision.
 I argue that the multiple potential factors affecting these decisions are usually poorly understood even to the patients themselves, and are skimmed over and/or covered up by the medical community, who mainly seem to be all too willing to jump on the trans bandwagon to make a buck.
-I argue that the known effects of testosterone use are very concerning, in addition to a host of unknown effects, which is perhaps even more concerning.
-And there are so many concerns about the transition surgeries that there is no room to even touch upon those in this post.
+I argue that the known effects of testosterone use are very concerning, in addition to a host of unknown effects, which are perhaps potentially even more concerning.
+And there are so many concerns about the transition surgeries that there is no room to even touch upon those risks in this post.

 And the fact that cross-sex hormones are NOT approved by the FDA for the purposes of transition is yet another worrisome issue which most fail to know or address.